DailyTalk: Spoken Dialogue Dataset for Conversational Text-to-Speech: Experiments

 \subsection{Conversational TTS}

-The major difference between our dataset from the other datasets for neural TTS is the conversational information.
-Aiming to show how conversational TTS model differs from general TTS models, we design several evaluation tasks that ask naturalness of dialogue in terms of context preservation.
+The major difference between our dataset from the others is the conversational information.
+Aiming to show how the conversational TTS model differs from general TTS models, we design several evaluation tasks that ask naturalness of dialogue in terms of context preservation.
 Our assumption throughout the evaluations is that people can be aware of context through the relation between adjacent utterances.
-Varying utterance groups given to evaluators, we design the following four experiments.
+We design the following four novel metrics for our experiments: Varying utterance groups given to evaluators.

-\begin{itemize} \item Dialogue-level MOS: A set of audio is an entire dialogue, where all utterances in the dialogue are synthesized by TTS model. \item Pairwise MOS (GT-synthesized): A set of audio is a pair of adjacent utterances, where the prior utterance is ground truth, and the latter is synthesized from the model. \item Pairwise MOS (Synthesized pair): A set of audio is a pair of adjacent utterances, where both utterances are synthesized from the model. \item User-System Simulation MOS: A set of audio is an entire dialogue, where utterances of one speaker are ground truth and of the other speaker are synthesized from the model. \end{itemize}
+\begin{itemize} \item Dialogue-level MOS: A set of audio is an entire dialogue, where the TTS model synthesizes all utterances in the dialogue. \item Pairwise MOS (GT-synthesized): A set of audio is a pair of adjacent utterances, where the prior utterance is ground truth, and the latter is synthesized from the model. \item Pairwise MOS (Synthesized pair): A set of audio is a pair of adjacent utterances, where both utterances are synthesized from the model. \item User-System Simulation MOS: A set of audio is an entire dialogue, where utterances of one speaker are ground truth and of the other speaker are synthesized from the model. \end{itemize}

-In each evaluation, we asked people how natural the spoken dialogue is in terms of context maintenance.
+In each evaluation, we asked people from the US how natural the spoken dialogue is in terms of context maintenance.
 We conduct both MOS and Comparative MOS (CMOS) throughout all evaluations.
-In the MOS test, people listen to and evaluate the naturalness of a set of audio in the 1-5 range.
-In the Comparative MOS test, people listen to two sets of audios, which are from the same script but synthesized from different models, then select a preferred set in a range from -3 (A is much better) to 3 (B is much better).
-In all experiments, scripts are provided to participants to imagine the context of the dialogue.
-Since the feature representation of our baseline resembles FastSpeech2, we compare our baseline and FastSpeech2 with \ours{} as a training dataset.
-We used a test set to synthesize speeches for evaluation since we needed speeches from the same script but different models.
-Participants are restricted to the people from the US because we need English-fluent people.
+In the MOS test, people evaluate the naturalness in the 1-5 range.
+In the CMOS test, people listen to two sets of audio synthesized from different models with the same script, then select a preference score from -3 (A is much better) to 3 (B is much better).
+In all experiments, complete scripts of each dialogue are provided to participants to evoke the context of the given audio set during the test.